 Day 7 Today we will visit the spectacular Katherine Gorge in the Nitmiluk National Park, taking a boat trip to observe various forms of wildlife including Freshwater Crocodiles and, we hope, Great-billed Heron.
 In the afternoon we will bird around Katherine and Chinaman Creek looking for Chestnut-backed Buttonquail, Red-backed Kingfisher, Peaceful Dove, Little Corella, Apostlebird and Grey-crowned Babbler.

-Day 8 We have a 200-mile journey back to Darwin today.
+Day 8 We have a 320-kilometre journey back to Darwin today.
 En route we will visit the spectacular Litchfield National Park with its weathered sandstone and perennial rivers.
 Many spectacular birds are found here including Blue-winged Kookaburra and Red-tailed Black-cockatoo.
 Overnight in Darwin.

-Day 9 We will catch a morning flight to Cairns where, on arrival, we will look for Shining Flycatcher, Mangrove Robin, Large-billed Gerygone, Collared Kingfisher, Striated Heron, Varied Honeyeater and Olive-backed Sunbird when we stop at Jack Barnes Mangrove Boardwalk on the way to the hotel.
+Day 9 We will catch a morning flight to Cairns where, on arrival, we will look for Shining Flycatcher, Mangrove Robin, Large-billed Gerygone, Striated Heron, Varied Honeyeater and Olive-backed Sunbird when we stop at Jack Barnes Mangrove Boardwalk on the way to the hotel.
 After lunch we will walk to the famous esplanade to look for waders.
-Although it is too early in the year to see large numbers, we should see several Asiatic species that have over-wintered, such as Whimbrel, Grey-tailed Tattler, Lesser and Greater Sand-plovers and Grey Plover, together with Beach Thick-knee, Rainbow and Scaly-breasted Lorikeets, Pied Imperial-pigeon, Australian Swiftlet, Spangled Drongo, White-breasted Woodswallow and Australasian Figbird.
+Although it is too early in the year to see large numbers, we should see several Asiatic species that have over-wintered, such as Whimbrel, Grey-tailed Tattler, Lesser and Greater Sand-plovers and Black-bellied Plover, together with Beach Thick-knee, Rainbow and Scaly-breasted Lorikeets, Pied Imperial-pigeon, Australian Swiftlet, Spangled Drongo, White-breasted Woodswallow and Australasian Figbird.
 In the late afternoon we will visit the Centenary Lakes area, where we will look for Black Butcherbird, Hornbill Friarbird, Rainbow Bee-eater, Yellow-bellied Sunbird, Green Oriole and a range of honeyeaters.
 As evening draws in, we will look for Papuan Frogmouth.
 Two nights in Cairns.

 Day 10 We will spend most of the day at sea on a catamaran visiting the seabird colony on Michaelmas Cay on the world famous Great Barrier Reef.
-Masked Booby, Great and Lesser Frigatebirds, Black and Common Noddys, Bridled, Lesser Crested, Black-naped and Sooty Terns can all be seen amongst 14 species of seabird.
+Masked Booby, Great and Lesser Frigatebirds, Black and Brown Noddys, Bridled, Lesser Crested, Black-naped and Sooty Terns can all be seen amongst 14 species of seabird.
 The island is unique, and we will also have a chance to see coral, Giant Clam and many fish, or to enjoy an optional guided snorkelling tour with a marine naturalist.

 Day 12 Before breakfast, we will take a two-hour boat cruise to see Estuarine Crocodile and a good selection of birds including Little Kingfisher, Radjah Shelduck and Double-eyed Fig-parrot.
 Later in the morning we will head up the range to Julatten and Kingfisher Park, a rainforest reserve that caters exclusively for birdwatchers and naturalists.
 Abundant birdlife includes Red-necked Crake, Noisy Pitta, Victoria’s Riflebird, Pacific Emerald Dove, Wompoo Fruit-dove, Grey and Pale-yellow Robins, Grey Whistler, Yellow-breasted Boatbill, Bush Thick-knee and Pied Monarch.
-After dark we will try some spotlighting for Lesser Sooty and Barking Owls and nightjars.
+After dark we will try some spotlighting for Sooty and Barking Owls and nightjars.
 There is also the possibility of Platypus along the stream.
 Two nights in Kingfisher Park

 Day 13 This morning we will drive along a road that ascends Mount Lewis to try to see the rare Blue-faced Parrot-finch as well as many other species including Golden and Tooth-billed Bowerbirds, Mountain Thornbill, Fernwren, Bower’s Shrike-thrush, Chowchilla, White-throated Treecreeper and White-cheeked Honeyeater.
 After lunch we will drive north through a more arid area towards the old Wolfram mining town of Mount Carbine, looking for Squatter Pigeon, Australian Bustard, Northern Fantail and Black-throated Finch.